MichaelCurrin/github-reporting-py/docs/usage.md

 Use the commit reports to get the _git_ commit history across multiple repos and to see how your organization or team members contribute.
 Don't use this _git_ reporting in isolation to judge the productivity of your team members or the activity of the codebase.
 These reports can help you see patterns or blockers and that can help you identify problems to solve or areas to improve on.

 The CSV output is commit-level data from one or more repos.
 Each row in the report is a commit.

+A note on _author_ vs _committer_ for a commit - details for shown in the report output for both, for the most flexibility.
+They are usually the same person, but sometimes one username can be different or one can be be missing.
+In the case of a merged Pull Request, both login fields can be blank, though there is still a date repeated in both date columns.

 The following fields are in the headers of the commit repos:

 - `repo_name`: Name of repo where the commit was made.
 - `branch_name`:  Name of branch where the commit was made.